-NOTE: For more detailed information please refer to the "Chameleon Communications Manual"
+NOTE: For more detailed information on the network topologies please refer to the "Chameleon Communications Manual".

-ANALOGUE LOOP(S)
+ANALOGUE LOOP(S) DETAIL

 The Analogue Loop provides the connection to all the analogue addressable devices and loop powered sounders.
-Unless the loop is completed the panel will not be able to monitor its integrity (open and short circuit monitoring).
+Unless the loop return is closed and completed, the panel will not be able to monitor its integrity (open and short circuit monitoring).

-Devices that can be fitted into the Analogue Loop include smoke sensors, heat sensors, Zone Monitoring Units (ZMU), I/O units, loop sounders and manual call-points.
+Devices that can be fitted to the Analogue Loop include smoke sensors, heat sensors, Zone Monitor Units (ZMU's), I/O units, loop sounders and manual call-points.

-Refer to devices manual for connections diagrams.
+Refer to the devices manual for connections diagrams.
 If no manual is available, make the connections as shown below:

 NOTE: A maximum of 32 manual call-points can be fitted into an Analogue loop.
-If this value is exceeded, the response time for certain types of call-points will be excessive.
+If this value is exceeded, the response time for certain types of call-point will be excessive.

-For integrity of transmission paths, it is recommended the usage of short-circuit isolators on the Analogue Loop.

-Such application is directly related with an installation physical layout, and should be applied accordingly in a way to limit the consequences of faults in the Analogue Loop.
+For Integrity of transmission paths it is recommended the usage of short-circuit isolators on the Analog Loop.
+Such application is directly related with the installation physical layout and should be applied accordingly in a way to limit the consequences of faults in the Analog Loop.

-The accepted consequences of faults using short-circuit isolators are specified in national guidelines for planning, design and installation of fire detection and fire alarm systems (codes of practice), etc. and may vary in different countries.
+The accepted consequences of faults using short-circuit isolators are specified in national guidelines for planning, design and installation of fire detection and fire alarm systems (codes of practice), etc. and may be different in different countries.

-Nevertheless, it is recommended never to exceed 32 detection devices on the same path or zone without the usage of short-circuit isolators.
+Nevertheless it is recommended never to exceed 32 detection devices on the same path or zone without the usage of short-circuit isolators.
 Meaning that in an event of a short-circuit, no more than 32 detection devices should be affected.

-For isolator device recommendation, search "isolators" on our website.
+For isolator devices recommendation, search "isolators" on our website.
 Isolator example: GFE-AD-ISO.

-CONVENTIONAL SOUNDERS
+CONVENTIONAL SOUNDERS DETAIL